doodleincode/aislib/README.md

 aislib
 ======

 A Python library for decoding and encoding:
  * AIS type 1 messages
  * AIS type 5 messages
+ * AIS type 21 messages
  * AIS type 24 part A and Part B messages (main craft case )

 As there exist reliable and comprehensive python decoders, the emphasis is on encoding.

 It is easy but boring to add further messages types, I will do it only if the need arises.